-8 Exhibitions will be manned where there is a need for dialogue between members of the public and council officers.
+&lt;sup>8Exhibitions will be manned where there is a need for dialogue between members of the public and council officers.
 Opportunities for people to submit comments at the exhibitions will be provided.

-9 A facility to submit comments online during the public consultation periods will be provided.
+&lt;sup>9A facility to submit comments online during the public consultation periods will be provided.
 Response forms will be provided alongside hard copy reference documents during public consultation periods.

-10 This will be submitted to the Planning Inspectorate along with all other supporting documents in advance of the Independent Examination.
+&lt;sup>10This will be submitted to the Planning Inspectorate along with all other supporting documents in advance of the Independent Examination (see Glossary).

-Table 3: Joint Local Plan Post Production Stage
+Table 3: Joint Local Plan post production stage